snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 **Include or exclude data which you want to index**

 With a Confluence Query Language (CQL) string, you can specify conditions for syncing pages.
 It's like a **Where** clause in a **SQL Select** statement.
-For example, you can choose to index only the pages that have been modified in the last two years.
+For example, you can choose to index only the pages that were modified in the last two years.
 To learn about creating your own query string, see [Advanced Searching using CQL](https://developer.atlassian.com/server/confluence/advanced-searching-using-cql/).
-All blogs and pages are indexed by the connector by default.
+The connector indexes all blogs and pages by default.

 >[!TIP]
 >You may use the CQL filter to index **content modified after a certain time** using, *lastModified >= "2018/12/31"*